 - Vibrant, energetic, creative

 Does that sound like us?
-I’m on board with the first two for sure.
-Still contemplating the last… but for me, in the blurb department at least, Wellington sounds like the place to be.
+I’m on board with the first point, but still contemplating the rest.
+For me, in the blurb department at least, Wellington sounds like the place to be.
+However, as our broken city comes back to life, I’m interested to see how the people living here in Ōtautahi redefine it.
+I think we’re blooming.
+Garden City anyone?